Browse Our Plastic Mesh & Netting Products

 Extruded plastic netting is created in a continuous process in which plastic resin pellets are melted and pushed through a die in "meat-grinder" fashion to form a continuous mesh.
 Two important elements of this process are that it is continuous, and the product is produced in its final form as a plastic net.
 Extruded (or cast) netting can be produced in configurations ranging from fine filtration-grade plastic netting (resembling woven fabric) to a more coarse extrusion, typical of plastic construction fencing.

-Diamond Mesh Netting is extruded using counter-rotating dies.
+Diamond Mesh Plastic Netting is extruded using counter-rotating dies.
 Joints are formed when two strands intersect or overlay each other forming a diamond pattern.
 Two distinct planes (known as flow channels in some applications) are created when the opposing strands overlap.
-Tooling and processing conditions can create diamond mesh nets with angles ranging from 40 degrees to 105 degrees.
+The overall thickness of the product is essentially twice the thickness of each strand.

-Square Mesh Netting is extruded using a circular oscillating die plate.
+Square Mesh Plastic Netting is extruded using a circular oscillating die plate.
 Longitudinal strands are determined by the size of the holes around the circumference of the die plate.
 Cross strands are created when the die plate opens, creating an integral joint structure along the x and y plane.
-Square mesh netting typically has one flat side created by the hot extruded mesh tube passing over a mandrel.
+Cross strand thickness and spacing can be controlled in process to create square or rectangular apertures.
+Square mesh Plastic netting typically has one flat side created by the hot extruded mesh tube passing over a mandrel.

-Woven Mesh Fabrics are produced by weaving monofilament fibers using advanced looms and finishing equipment.
+Woven Plastic Mesh Fabrics are produced by weaving monofilament fibers using advanced looms and finishing equipment.
 The mesh opening for a given strand thickness is dictated by controlling the threads per inch (weft mesh count and warp mesh count).
-See diagram at left for a representation of mesh parameters.